Should you use a home equity loan for debt consolidation?

 One streamlined payment

 When you consolidate your debt by using your home equity, you can simplify your life.
-Rather than many payments to worry about throughout the month, you’ll have one monthly bill to track.
-This can help you keep your finances streamlined.

 Why this matters: Simplifying your finances is always a good thing.
 Having only one monthly payment decreases your odds of missing a payment.